Overview of the service

 To utilize open source, community-driven tools and standards.

 To partner with a mission-aligned organization that transparently and collaboratively runs infrastructure as a team.

 To use infrastructure that they could take control of themselves, and that gives the user the Right to Replicate.

 To use infrastructure that is designed by and for individuals in research and education.

 To support infrastructure from a non-profit organization that is committed to communities in research, education, and open source.

-The Right to Replicate gives customers the right to replicate their infrastructure in its entirety elsewhere, with or without 2i2c.
+The Right to Replicate gives communities the right to replicate their infrastructure in its entirety elsewhere, with or without 2i2c.

 We believe that following this principle will lead to a more equitable and more productive ecosystem for research and education in the cloud.
 It also helps avoid many of the potential downsides of relying on a cloud vendor for infrastructure.
 Read the Right to Replicate documentation for more information about what this means.

 Check out Migrate off of a JupyterHub for information about replicating a 2i2c JupyterHub.